zubairatif/caniuse-zsh/README.md

 # caniuse-zsh

-Check compatibility from CanIUse (https://caniuse.com) within your terminal.
+plugin that allows you to Check compatibility of web features from (CanIUse)[https://caniuse.com] within your terminal.